-This new series of free online events from The Michael J. Fox Foundation is designed for researchers and clinicians.
+This series of free online events from The Michael J. Fox Foundation is designed for researchers and clinicians.
 Each session features presentations on a hot topic in Parkinson’s research and therapeutic development from leaders in the field as well as opportunity for discussion and questions.
-To ensure a spot, we encourage early registration.

 Patient-Focused Drug Development: Novel Instruments to Capture Patient Outcomes in Parkinson’s

 Assessments that meaningfully measure the patient experience are critical tools for clinical trials.
-This session will highlight MJFF-funded research to identify the symptoms and aspects of disease burden that matter to people living with Parkinson’s.
-Speakers will discuss how novel instruments and the methods used to develop them can serve as guideposts for eliciting information on which aspects of Parkinson’s disease are most important to patients.
-They will also highlight how such assessments could be developed for use in clinical trials to address gaps left by traditional assessments and drive more patient-focused drug development.
+This session focuses on MJFF-funded research to identify the symptoms and aspects of disease burden that matter to people living with Parkinson’s.

 Molecular Signatures of Parkinson’s Disease

-The Michael J. Fox Foundation's landmark study, the Parkinson’s Progression Markers Initiative (PPMI) has generated a large set of biological, clinical and imaging data to inform translational biomarker research as well as novel therapeutic development.
-This session will delve into the available data and share some of the key insights to date from analysis of the PPMI dataset.
+MJFF’s landmark study, the Parkinson’s Progression Markers Initiative (PPMI) has generated a large set of biological, clinical and imaging data to inform translational biomarker research as well as novel therapeutic development.
+This session delves into the available data and shares some of the key insights to date from analysis of the PPMI dataset.

 The Many Faces of Parkinson's

-As more companies enter the field and the number of active Parkinson’s research and development programs grows, it is imperative to prioritize an understanding of the disease from the patient perspective.
 This virtual “patient day” brings together industry professionals, people with Parkinson’s and care partners to share experiences of Parkinson’s; its varying onset, progression, and symptoms; and unmet needs.
-The goal is to foster discussion between the patient and research communities to drive more patient-centered research.

 Where We Are & Where We Are Heading: A Look Ahead at Therapeutic Development in Parkinson’s

 Leaders from academia and industry discuss the momentum in our field and look ahead to what’s next.
-The panel will cover therapeutic development from identifying novel targets through advancing compounds to the clinic with an emphasis on emerging trends and opportunities to accelerate future development.
+The panel covers therapeutic development from identifying novel targets through advancing compounds to the clinic with an emphasis on emerging trends and opportunities to accelerate future development.